- How do I say CPHRTM?

 - Submit a completed experience assessment which has been validated by your employer

 What is the cost to obtain the CPHR designation?

-All CPHR fees and dues listed below are in addition to Annual Member Dues.
-Fees and dues are subject to applicable taxes according to the member’s province of residence.
-In BC and YT, all fees and dues are subject to 5% GST.
+All fees listed below are in addition to general or student dues.
+Fees and dues are subject to applicable taxes according to the member’s location.
+In BC and Yukon, all fees and dues are subject to 5% GST.

 |CPHR Application Fee||$60|